puckbee/CVR/README.md

 [SpMV Execution time] is the average time of running 1000 iterations of SpMV with CVR format.
 Note that 1000 can be changed by changing "Number of Iterations" <br>

 # Compare CVR with other formats/solutions
+MKL,CSR-I and ESB are dependent on MKL. <br>
+Please make sure that MKL is already installed and the environment variable $MKL_ROOT is already set.

 		Step 1: cd ./solutions_for_comparison